-- 36 The Chief Executive Officer authorises the following staff interaction to enable Councillors access the information they need to ably perform their civic duties: - Contact between Councillors and Executive Leadership Team members is appropriate for matters specific to that Executive's area of individual responsibility; - Contact with other specific Council staff is appropriate as part of a Councillor's role on an Advisory Committee, at Council events or meetings, and similar situations; - In some instances, the Chief Executive Officer or an Executive Leadership Team member will direct Council staff to contact Councillors to provide specific information or clarification relating to a specific matter; and - Contact with designated Council support staff for the purpose of making requests for information and general business and support services. - 37 If Councillors would like to contact Council staff that are not listed above, they must first receive permission from the Chief Executive Officer.
+- 36. The Chief Executive Officer authorises the following staff interaction to enable Councillors access the information they need to ably perform their civic duties: - Contact between Councillors and Executive Leadership Team members is appropriate for matters specific to that Executive's area of individual responsibility - Contact with other specific Council staff is appropriate as part of a Councillor's role on an Advisory Committee, at Council events or meetings, and similar situations - In some instances, the Chief Executive Officer or an Executive Leadership Team member will direct Council staff to contact Councillors to provide specific information or clarification relating to a specific matter - Contact with designated Council support staff including the Unit Manager and Section Manager for the purpose of making requests for information and general business and support services - Contact with the Office of the Mayor to facilitate communication between the Mayor and Councillors - Any other staff as determined by the Chief Executive Officer as may be appropriate from time to time and as communicated to all Councillors. - 37.
+If Councillors would like to contact Council staff that are not listed above, they must first receive permission from the Chief Executive Officer. - 38.
+If a Councillor is unsure which authorised Council staff member can help with an enquiry, they should contact the designated Council support staff who will provide advice about which relevant authorised Council staff member to contact. - 39.
+A Councillor or member of Council staff must not take advantage of their official position to improperly influence other Councillors or members of Council staff in the performance of their civic or professional duties for the purposes of securing private benefit for themselves or for another person.

-- 38 If a Councillor is unsure which authorised Council staff member can help with an enquiry, they should contact the designated Council support staff who will provide advice about which relevant authorised Council staff member to contact. - 39 A Councillor or member of Council staff must not take advantage of their official position to improperly influence other Councillors or members of Council staff in the performance of their civic or professional duties for the purposes of securing private benefit for themselves or for another person. - 40 The Chief Executive Officer will identify Council support staff for the management of requests from Councillors and will report to Councillors regularly (at least quarterly) regarding the performance of that support against the established measures.
+40. The Chief Executive Officer will identify Council support staff for the management of requests from Councillors and will report to Councillors regularly (at least quarterly) regarding the performance of that support against the established measures.